arnavgautam/TreeHacks2015/Demos/Demo-ContosoExpenseReporting/Demo.md

 	>
 	> Next, we need to supply a DNS name for this VM.
 	>
-	> These VMs are stored in blob storage and we need to specify whether our VM will use a Windows Azure account tied to our subscription, if we created one, or use an automatically generated storage account.
+	> These VMs are stored in blob storage and we need to specify whether our VM will use a Microsoft Azure account tied to our subscription, if we created one, or use an automatically generated storage account.
 Since we haven’t created a storage account yet, we’ll use the automatically generated account.
 Lastly, we need to specify in which region to create the VM.